 Individuals of any age or nationality who are willing and able to:

-- live in Australia for a total of at least 160 days in that four-year period
+- live in Australia for a total of at least 120 days in that three-year period to apply for permanent residency

 - demonstrate where their money has come from (even gifts are acceptable)